Standards of Practice

-Services Provided: To be knowledgeable in the area of breastfeeding & lactation and are able to assist with breastfeeding education and support.
+Services Provided: To be knowledgeable in the area of breastfeeding & lactation and can assist with breastfeeding education and support.
 Promote safe and manageable breastfeeding practices.
-Work to educate women, and families and the community about breastfeeding and human lactation.
+Work to educate women, families, and the community about breastfeeding and human lactation.

-Assist in facilitating the advancement of policies that protect, promote and support breastfeeding and act as an advocate for breastfeeding as normal and natural.
-The educator provides holistic support, evidence-based breastfeeding assistance, and care, from preconception to weaning, for women and their families.
+Assist in facilitating the advancement of policies that protect, promote, and support breastfeeding and advocate for breastfeeding as normal and natural.
+The educator provides holistic support, evidence-based breastfeeding assistance, and care for women and their families, from preconception to weaning.

 Referrals.
-For client requirements beyond the scope of the LEC's training, referrals will be made to appropriate resources.
+For client requirements beyond the scope of the BEC’s training, referrals will be made to appropriate resources.